 Only signed in users will see discount codes and have complete access to product lines, datasheets and pricelists

-LOCTITE ABLESTIK QMI536NB is a low-bleed, non- conductive, PTFE-filled paste designed for stacked die applications which require very low stress and robust mechanical properties.
+LOCTITE ABLESTIK QMI536NB is a low-bleed, non- conductive, PTFE-filled paste designed for stacked die applications which require very low stress and robust mechanical properties to prevent damaging the top die structure.
 The material has the same processing and properties of QMI536 but resin bleed is essentially eliminated.
 These features produce fast cure capability and enhanced reliability performance to a wide variety of surfaces, including solder resist, flexible tape, bare silicon and various die passivations.

 LOCTITE ABLESTIK QMI536NB creates packages and devices that have high resistance to delamination and popcorning after multiple exposures to lead-free solder reflow temperatures.
 It has good optical performance with high transmittance, Optical Density and HRI and is a great solution for ASIC attach and LED attach.

 LOCTITE ABLESTIK QMI536NB is a Bismaleimide (BMI) based product.
 QMI products are typically lower modulus at 25C vs epoxies and therefore lower in strength.
 They make up for it at higher temps where they are typically higher in strength than epoxies, something very beneficial during reliability testing.
 At the same time their lower modulus (“flexibility”) is also leading to less stress during temp cycling, temp shock and vibration testing.
 Because of their high temperature stable and hydrophobic properties, such BMI materials have replaced many epoxy die attach materials when Pb free 260 reflow had to be survived.